Speak in Code

-Speak in Code is the fourth studio album by American alternative rock and pop punk band Eve 6, released on April 24, 2012, through Fearless Records.
+Speak in Code is the fourth studio album by American alternative rock band Eve 6, released on April 24, 2012, through Fearless Records.
 It was the band's first album in nine years since the release of It's All in Your Head in 2003 and is also the only album by the band that was released through Fearless Records.

 This is the band's last album to feature founding drummer Tony Fagenson, who parted ways with the band in April 2018.

 Background

 The band signed with Fearless Records on May 3, 2011 and started planning on entering the studio that June to record their fourth album with producer Don Gilmore.

 Recording

-Various Evelogs were released on the band's official website through the band's recording of the album.
+Various Evelogs were released on the band's official website throughout the band's recording of the album.

 It was announced that Chris Lord-Alge finished the mixing of the album on September 30, 2011.

 Release

-On January 15, 2012, Eve 6 announced that their fourth studio album, ' Speak In Code, would release on April 24, 2012, and that the lead single, "Victoria", would be released to rock radio on March 19, 2012.
+On January 15, 2012, Eve 6 announced that their fourth studio album, Speak In Code, would release on April 24, 2012, and that the lead single, "Victoria", would be released to rock radio on March 19, 2012.